 R40 – Claim for repayment of tax deducted from savings and investments

 Trying to fill out an R40 to claim back tax deducted from savings and investments?
-Here we provide an annotated example to illustrate how you should complete the form.
+We provide an annotated example to help illustrate how to complete the form.

 You can use form R40 to make a claim for repayment of tax in certain circumstances:

-- you are not within self assessment – i.e. you do not have to submit an annual tax return;
+- you are not within Self Assessment – that is you do not have to submit an annual tax return;

-- you have paid too much tax on interest from your savings and investments (including purchased life annuities); and
+- you have paid too much tax on interest from your savings and investments (including purchased life annuities or PPI pay-outs); and

 - you are resident for tax purposes in the UK.

-HMRC make repayments by – they will either the send the cheque to you or you can ask them to send it to someone else (your nominee).
-Alternatively, you can ask for the repayment to be sent direct to your bank or building society.
+HMRC make repayments by cheque– they will either the send the cheque to you or you can ask them to send it to someone else (your nominee).

 We use the annotated form plus example below to illustrate how you should complete form R40.
 Please do not use the details provided in the example when completing your own form.